ymerejsasnak/terrarium/README.md

 ##Unrealistic Life Simulator
 ###(expanded from the "electronic life" project from Eloquent Javascript)

+My favorite of my javascript projects!
+(But the code is a mess!!!)

 ####TO DO:
 * clean up, organize code better, refactor, maybe split into more files, tweak ui and display (add more instructions?), tweak stats, etc